9.1 – Overview

 We are long at Rs.261.
-In case the trade goes bad we would want to get rid of the position at Rs.255, therefore 255 is the stop loss price.
-The trigger price is specified so that the stoploss order would transition from passive to active order.
-The trigger price has to be higher/equal than the stop loss price.
+In case the trade goes bad we would want to get rid of the position at Rs.255, therefore 255 is the stop-loss price.
+The trigger price is specified so that the stop-loss order would transition from passive to an active order.
+The trigger price has to be higher/equal than the stop-loss price.
 We can set this to Rs.255 or higher.
 If the price drops below 255 the stop loss order gets active.

 Going back to the main buy order entry form, once the order type is selected we now move directly to the quantity.
 Remember the task is to buy 1 share of ITC; hence we enter 1 in the quantity box.
 We ignore the trigger price and disclosed quantity for now.
 The next thing to select would be the product type.

 Select CNC for delivery trades.
 Meaning if your intention is to buy and hold the shares for multiple days/months/years then you need to ensure the shares reside in your Demat account.
 Selecting CNC is your way of communicating this to your broker.

 Select NRML or MIS if you want to trade intraday.
-MIS is a margin product; we will understand more on this when we take up the module on derivatives.
+MIS is a margin product; we will understand more about this when we take up the module on derivatives.

 Once these details are filled in your order form, the order is good to hit the markets.
 The order gets transmitted to the exchange as soon as you press the submit button on the order form.
 A unique order ticket number is generated against your order.

 Once the order is sent to the exchange it will not get executed unless the price hits Rs.261.
-As soon as the price drops to Rs.261 (and assuming there are sellers willing to sell 1 shares) you order gets through, and is eventually executed.
-As soon as your order is executed, you will own 1 shares of ITC.
+As soon as the price drops to Rs.261 (and assuming there are sellers willing to sell 1 share) your order gets through and is eventually executed.
+As soon as your order is executed, you will own 1 share of ITC.

 9.5 – The order book and Trade book